damiandembek/didactic-sniffle/README.md

 # didactic-sniffle
 Repository containing data analysis of Spotify API database.
 The goal of the repository is to analyse the content of the data and find:
-- Major changes in mainstream music business through the years.
+- Major changes in mainstream music genre population throughout the years.
 - Relation between song modality and popularity
 - Relation between danceability and loudness